davidvuong/docker-compose-bp/README.md

-# docker-compose-sync
+# docker-compose-bp

-**Welcome to docker-compose-sync!**
+**Welcome to docker-compose-bp!**

-This repository houses an example project that demonstrates how to setup [docker-compose](https://docs.docker.com/compose/) and [docker-sync](http://docker-sync.io/) in a microservices architecture.
-There are 6 services, each communicating via SQS and reads/writes to a PostgreSQL database.
+This repository is meant to be an example and somewhat boilerplate that aims to demonstrate how to configure and run your docker containers locally via [docker-compose](https://docs.docker.com/compose/).

 The purpose of this project is to provide a development workflow that allows you to take advantage of some of the nicer properties of Docker.
 I want to show how to build/compile and install dependencies on the same environment across develop, staging, production, and on an individual developer's local machine.